Coaldale, Alberta: Attractions

 The main attractions are the Alberta Birds of Prey Centre, the Land o' Lakes Golf Course, and the Gem of the West Museum.

 Chin Lakes are located 20 minutes east of Coaldale and offer such recreational services as waterskiing and campfire pits.
 The Indian Hills Golf Course is nine-hole golf course and is approximately 15 minutes south-west of Coaldale.
 Across the road is a small campground and a lake, which is commonly regarded as an ideal place for fishing.

 McCain Foods has a processing plant in Coaldale, opened in 2000.

 Stafford Lake is located approximately 10 minutes east of the town.

 The Coaldale Copperheads, playing in the Heritage Junior Hockey League, call the Sportsplex ('The SnakePit') home and have one of the best attending home crowds in the HJHL.
 They relocated from Lethbridge in 2007.

-United Traditional Tae Kwon-Do Canada has a very active and well attended Traditional Tae Kwon-Do school in Coaldale.

 The Coaldale Cobras (CMHA) are the minor hockey association in Coaldale.

 Coaldale is home to six schools: R. I. Baker Middle School, Kate Andrews High School (winners of the Reach for the Top national championship in 1985), John Davidson School, St. Joseph's School, Jennie Emery Elementary School, and Coaldale Christian School.
 Coaldale is also expecting a new school on the northwestern part of town.